 In summary, these are the reasons why it is more appropriate and effective to use Kanban for projects in marketing, professional services and other knowledge work beside IT.

 Scrum is really a software engineering management methodology.
 When it comes to Agile and its principles, the vast majority of followers use Scrum.
-Unfortunately, because of Scrum’s prevalence in IT, most modern businesses will try to implement it, even outside the IT industry.
+Unfortunately, because of Scrum?s prevalence in IT, most modern businesses will try to implement it, even outside the IT industry.

-This is unfortunate because Scrum is far from perfect and very difficult to implement successfully –in IT or any other industry.
+This is unfortunate because Scrum is far from perfect and very difficult to implement successfully ?in IT or any other industry.
 The authors themselves acknowledge how difficult it is to master Scrum.
 You could find dozens of horror stories with failed implementations and disasters for companies and startups using Scrum.

-From these challenge rose several alternatives.
-One of them is Scrumban.
+From these challenges rose Scrumban.

 Scrumban is really an hybrid of Scrum and Kanban.
 As mentioned earlier, Scrumban is sometimes a way to move a Scrum team to Kanban only.